A celebration of Vauxhall history, with a selection of cars from the Vauxhall Heritage Centre.

 Come along to the exhibition and discover more about the history of this iconic car manufacturer.

-Please note – you will not be provided with a physical ticket for this event.
+You will not be provided with a physical ticket for this event.
 Booked tickets are to ensure balanced numbers throughout the day, to provide a positive customer experience for you!